 Payrolls result in piles of paperwork you’d want in the recycle bin as soon as possible - but did you know that, depending on where you are, throwing your records away immediately may actually be illegal?
 This may differ depending on your country’s laws, but there is a set time that you must store your records before disposing of them, which can be up to 3-4 years.
 This is to ensure that if a problem ever arises, you would have the proper paperwork to present.

-Lacking staff or excessive dependence on software
+Excessive dependence on software

 Imagine if you were to encounter the above problems, with your accountant nowhere to be seen.
 He could be bedridden or could have left the company without warning, but that doesn’t change the fact that there’s a pile of work left unattended.
 You could be thinking that you can just rely on your accounting programs, but these can only do so much.
 Such tools are limited by their very own programming and may cause errors that human eyes would have caught.